KineticCafe/app_identity/spec/README.md

 ## Version and Versioning

-This specification is versioned with a modified [Semantic Versioning][] scheme.
+This specification is versioned with a modified [Semantic Versioning][semver] scheme.
 The major version of the specification will always be the number of algorithm versions defined.
 Minor versions of the specification MAY be used adjust the text.

 The current specification is 4.2.